tomoleary/tomoleary.github.io/_pages/research.md

 As another outgrowth of DPG methods, we developed high-order polygonal DPG (PolyDPG) methods by taking advantage of the properties of ultraweak formulations.
 These methods are compatible with arbitrary polygonal elements, distortion-tolerant, numerically stable without the need of extra stabilization terms (unlike other methods), and carry a natural a posteriori error estimator for adaptivity.
 They are useful in an array of applications ranging from topology optimization to crack propagation and geophysics.
+The code is available at [www.polydpg.com](http://www.polydpg.com/).

 ## Hydrodynamic stability